JuanMontoyaP/rust_course/fibonacci/README.md

 - `char` is 32 bits wide.
 - `bool` is 8 bits wide.

-When nothing constrains the type of an integer literal, Rust defaults to i32.
-This sometimes appears as {integer} in error messages.
-Similarly, floating-point literals default to f64.
+When nothing constrains the type of an integer literal, Rust defaults to `i32`.
+This sometimes appears as `{integer}` in error messages.
+Similarly, floating-point literals default to `f64`.

 ## Exercise: Fibonacci